How to clean dried paint rollers involves a bit of know-how and even more elbow grease. Can you save a dried paint roller?

 How Do You Keep Paint Rollers from Drying out Overnight?

-Die hard painters will say you must clean out your roller every night.
-That’s just not practical for everyone.
-It’s also a waste of paint, water and cleaning supplies.
+Some painters say you have to clean your roller every night, but that’s not always practical.
+It can also waste paint, water, and cleaning supplies.

-Instead, wrap your roller up in aluminum foil, plastic wrap or an old plastic bag and put it in the fridge.
-The world won’t come to an end if you do this once and awhile.
+Instead, wrap your roller tightly in aluminum foil, plastic wrap, or a plastic bag and store it in the fridge.
+Doing this occasionally won’t cause any problems.

-Just make sure to let your roller come back up to room temp before you start painting the next day.
+Just remember to let the roller warm up to room temperature before you use it again the next day.

 Preventing Dried Paint Rollers